Airtable/blocks/packages/blocks-testing/README.md

-# Introduction to writing automated tests for Airtable Apps
+# Introduction to writing automated tests for Airtable Extensions

 Support for automated testing is currently in open beta.

 ## Implementation status

 Not all operations are currently supported.
-In the course of writing tests, authors may find that the App under test does not function as intended when induced to perform these operations.
+In the course of writing tests, authors may find that the Extension under test does not function as intended when induced to perform these operations.
 Authors may request support from the SDK maintainers or implement the functionality they need as part of their work (this document includes guidance on extending the testing API in a subsequent section).

 The following table describes the implementation status of each operation.